 Cardio exercise is an endurance workout that strengthens the circulatory system containing the heart and blood vessels inside the body.
 People “do aerobic” over large extents of time since it makes the heartbeat quicker and pumps more blood through your system.
 This process promotes bringing oxygen and nutrients to each cell.

-Cardio workout could be described as the bodily exercise of low to a high intensity, which is dependent upon the aerobic energy-generating technique of this exercise that you do.
+Cardio workouts could be described as the bodily exercise of low to high intensity, which depends on the aerobic energy-generating technique of this exercise.
 This can be any activity that increases your heart rate to 50 – 75 percent of your maximum heart rate.
 You can easily calculate your max heart rate using the formula 220 minus your age.
 For instance, if you are 25 years old, 220 – 25 = 195.

 On the flip side, high-intensity exercises can leave you talking in short phrases as you sweat and breathe quickly.
 High-intensity exercises include jogging, running, aerobic classes such as Zumba, or spinning training.
 It’s often considered that long, slow, and low-intensity cardio is ideal for fat reduction as it uses aerobic workouts that burn fat through exercise.
-A few places high-intensity cardio is better for fat reduction as it consumes a higher volume of total fat.
+In a few places, high-intensity cardio is better for fat reduction because it consumes a higher total fat volume.

 What is the best type of cardio for fat loss?